cbh66/remember/README.md

 In `conf/` are configuration files, including files for specifying compilation and testing options.

-In `src/` are the source files for styles and functionality (in `css/` and `js/` respectively).
+In `src/` are the source files for styles,  functionality, and html (in `styles/` and `ts/` respectively).  `src/ts` is further divided into `app/` code for the frontend, `server/` for the backend, and `lib/` for shared code.

 ## Development
-This application is written in Typescript, with stylesheets written in SASS.
-It uses MongoDB for the database, Mocha for testing, and Gulp for building.
+This application is written in Typescript, with the frontend using jQuery and Handlebars.
+Stylesheets are written in SASS.
+MongoDB is used for the database, Mocha for testing, and Gulp for building.

 Upon cloning or forking this repo, run `npm install` to install all dependencies.
 Run `npm run watch` to build the code, start a database seeded with test data, and start a server.
 You can then view the front page at [http://localhost:5000/](http://localhost:5000/).
 Code will be rebuilt automatically when any source file changes.